danielfett/draft-dpop/main.md

-This document introduces the following new client registration metadata [@RFC7591] parameter to indicate that the client always uses DPoP when communicating with authorization servers.
+This document introduces the following new client registration metadata [@RFC7591] parameter to indicate that the client always uses DPoP when requesting tokens from the authorization server.

 `always_uses_dpop`
-:   Boolean value specifying whether the client always uses DPoP.
+:   Boolean value specifying whether the client always uses DPoP for token requests.
 If omitted, the default value is `false`.

-If `true`, the authorization server MUST reject requests from this client that do not contain the DPoP header.
+If `true`, the authorization server MUST reject token requests from this client that do not contain the DPoP header.

 # Public Key Confirmation {#Confirmation}